Medical expert of the article

 Sciatic |

-If neuroimaging does not reveal anatomical abnormalities, it is necessary to perform an analysis of cerebrospinal fluid to exclude infectious and inflammatory causes and an urgent determination of blood glucose level to exclude diabetes.
+If neuroimaging does not reveal anatomical abnormalities, cerebrospinal fluid analysis should be performed to exclude infectious and inflammatory causes and urgent blood glucose measurement should be performed to exclude diabetes.

 Specific causes of radicular syndromes are treated according to their etiology.
-Acute pain requires the appointment of analgesics (eg, NSAIDs, sometimes opioids).
-Using low doses of antidepressants and bed rest can be helpful.
-Muscle relaxants, sedatives and topical treatments sometimes benefit.
+Acute pain requires analgesics (eg, NSAIDs, sometimes opioids).
+Low-dose antidepressants and bed rest may be helpful.
+Muscle relaxants, sedatives, and topical treatments are sometimes helpful.